 - Charities, voluntary organisations and social enterprises

-- Guides and Scouts
+- Guides and Scout groups

-- Parish councils and district councils
+- Parish councils

-Register for and claim recycling credits
+Register your scheme for recycling credits

 How to set up a scheme

-The site must be easily accessible by the public, as well as by lorries servicing the recycling banks.
+The site must be easily accessible by the public, as well as by vehicles servicing the facilities.
 Space to park cars next to the recycling banks is also useful and makes it easier for those using them.

-Arrange collection with a merchant
+Arrange collection with a Merchant Recycler

 All materials need to be collected by a recycling merchant registered with Norfolk County Council.
 A full list is available on request.